The 4 Basic Indoor Warning Signs

+As concrete cures, it shrinks slightly.
+Where the concrete can’t shrink evenly, it tends to crack.
 Concrete and block foundations usually have at least a few cracks.
 The trick is recognizing which are insignificant and which are serious.
 Here’s a list from least to most serious:

-As concrete cures, it shrinks slightly.
-Where the concrete can’t shrink evenly, it tends to crack.
-Cracks where there is an L-shape section, such as where a foundation stairsteps down to follow a hillside, are probably shrinkage cracks, especially if they meander and taper down to a hairline.
+Cracks at an L-shape section, such as where a foundation steps down to follow a hillside, are probably shrinkage cracks, especially if they meander and taper down to a hairline.
 These aren’t a structural issue, though you might need to plug them to keep the basement or crawl space dry.

-Stairstep cracks in masonry joints are a bigger concern, especially if the wall is bulging or the crack is wider than ¼ inch.
+Stair-step cracks in masonry joints are a bigger concern, especially if the wall is bulging or the crack is wider than ¼ inch.
 A plugged gutter or other moisture problem outside is probably exerting pressure on that part of the wall.

-Horizontal cracks are most serious, and indicate that water-saturated soil outside froze and expanded, pushing in and breaking the foundation.
-Perhaps gutters backed up and heat was off for an extended period during especially cold weather.
-The consequence: You probably need a whole new foundation.
+Horizontal cracks are most serious.
+It may be that water-saturated soil froze and expanded, pushing in and breaking the foundation.
+Or, you may have soil that expands when damp and shrinks when dry.
+The bad news: You probably need a whole new foundation.